boyishwara/omaggot/README.md

     User -->|Views Dashboard| NextJS
 ```

+*Explanation:* This diagram maps out the physical and logical boundaries of the system.
+In the **Local Environment**, the ESP32 microcontroller interfaces directly with DHT21 sensors to gather climate data, controlling physical actuators (LEDs & Buzzer) based on status changes.
+Because the ESP32 operates on limited power/compute, it streams data to a **Cloud Infrastructure** layer using the lightweight MQTT protocol via HiveMQ.
+A Node.js Worker bridges this MQTT stream into our Next.js API, which stores the data securely in Supabase.
+Finally, the **External** layer shows how end-users interact with the system—either by viewing the Next.js Dashboard or receiving automated webhook alerts pushed through the Telegram API.

 ### 2. Data Flow (Sequence)
 This diagram illustrates the chronological step-by-step flow when a sensor reading occurs.